top of page

 name they once had before, Forget me not.

-The title alludes to two plants extracted from their natural habitat, named Mimosa and Myosotis, also known as Touch Me Not and Forget Me Not.
-These plants are featured in the book Systema Naturae, written by Carl Linnaeus in 1735, where he classified species, plants, and minerals into gender, location, and Latin name.
-The work explores the interplay between colonial history, botany and identity, and aims to reflect on how nature historically has been treated as a passive backdrop to human events, depicted in paintings and tapestries before the advent of photography.
+The title alludes to two plants extracted from their natural habitat, Mimosa and Myosotis, also known as Touch Me Not and Forget Me Not.
+These plants are featured in the book Systema Naturae, written by Carl Linnaeus in 1735, where he classified species, plants, and minerals into gender, location, and Latin names.
+The work explores the interplay between colonial history, botany, and identity, and aims to reflect on how nature historically has been regarded as a passive backdrop to human events, depicted in paintings and tapestries before the advent of photography.
 Both tapestries and quilts are age-old human, tangible means of artistic expression and storytelling.
-A rhythmic pulse is echoed on the wrist as well as in the cosmos.
-Plants and spines grow in unforeseen directions, revealing subtle hints of human animality and sensuality, while the hegemonic pose is still present.
+The irregular aspects of the patchwork explore rearrangement and the space in between categories.
+An aesthetic dualism hints at aspects of mimicry.
+Empty areas of the quilt may be interpreted as a tribute to forgotten names and cultures.
+A rhythmic pulse is echoed on the human wrist as well as in the cosmos.
+Plants and spines grow in unforeseen directions, revealing subtle hints of animality and sensuality, while the hegemonic pose is still present.

-The shapeable material of the quilt symbolises both comfort and protection for the body, similar to a blanket.
+Similar to a blanket, the malleable material of the quilt symbolises both comfort and protection for the body.
 It can also be seen as a performative backdrop in which the viewer becomes a participating actor.
 Are we the protagonists in this scenario?